lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 In this UIViewController `viewDidLoad` method, all views have been configured in Interface Builder.
 There is nothing to do other than pass the message to the Presenter.

-I am passing the height of the main view to the Presenter so it can set the height of a UITableViewCell to the full screen height when showing  errors or other unusual states.
+The height of the main view is passed to the Presenter so it can set the height of a UITableViewCell to the full screen height when showing  errors or other unusual states.

 ```swift
 class ContactListViewController: UIViewController {